Marly Hofer–Hasim

 Anna Marlesa Malahat Hofer Tamano–Hasim (born March 18, 1974) also known as Marly Hofer–Hasim, is a Filipina physician and politician.
 She has served as member of the Philippine House of Representatives from Zamboanga Sibugay's 2nd congressional district since June 30, 2025.
 The district is composed of the eastern portion of the province, including its capital Ipil.

 Born and raised in Manila, Hofer-Hasim worked as an Ob-Gyn.
 She later moved to Zamboanga Sibugay in 2008 after marrying her husband, Madzmir.
 She ran for Congress in 2025, defeating the incumbent Antonieta Eudela, 48.95% to 37.87%.

 Early life and career

 Hofer–Hasim was born on March 18, 1974, in Manila, the capital city of the Philippines.
 Her maternal great-grandparents were the first Christian settlers in Balabagan, Lanao (now part of Lanao del Sur).
-Her father, Salipada Tamano, is a Maranao professor of Mindanao State University- Main Campus in Marawi and former DepEd ARMM Regional Secretary, and her mother is Marlene Hofer, a professor, former dean of the college of business in Mindanao State University and of German, Spanish and Maranao decent.
+Her father, Salipada Tamano, is a Maranao professor of Mindanao State University – Main Campus in Marawi and was a DEPED regional secretary for Autonomous Region in Muslim Mindanao.
+Her mother is Marlene Hofer, a professor and former dean of the college of business in Mindanao State University and of Spanish, German, and Maranao descent.

 She graduated and earned her bachelor's degree in Medicine from the University of the Philippines College of Medicine.
 She also runs various Ob-Gyn clinics at the Mall of Asia, and on Taft avenue in Manila.